-In 2022 the Group conducted an initial CER materiality assessment to analyse the main CER that may impact MeDirect strategy, business model, asset portfolios, funding sources, treasury and hedging, wealth management services, as well as the business operating centres in which it operates.
+The Risk function reviews and updates on an annual basis the Group CER Materiality Assessment that analyses the sensitivity of the Group's businesses to physical and transition risks using a forward-looking approach.
+In 2023, the Group reviewed its initial assessment to analyse the main CER that may impact MeDirect strategy, business model, asset portfolios, funding sources, treasury and hedging, wealth management services, as well as the business operating centres in which it operates.
+The assessment was presented to the ESG Committee and was validated by the Board.

-The assessment included all balance sheet elements and off-balance sheet services, covering physical risks (Floods/ Fluvial, Sea Level Risk, Drought / Ext.
-Heat, Forest Fire / Wildfire, Biodiversity Loss, Water Stress) and transition risks (Policy / Regulations, Stranding Risk, Market Sentiment, Technology Change) including high-level impact horizons (short, medium and long).
-We used the European Climate Risk Typology, European Environment Agency maps and Moody's Investor Services analysis including sectoral heatmaps while analysing individual physical risks.
-To analyse transition risk we used Moody's Analytics researches and publicly available Grantham Research Institute on Climate Change and the Environment.
+The assessment included all on-balance sheet elements and off-balance sheet elements, covering physical risks (floods/fluvial, sea level risk, drought/external heat, forest fire/wildfire, biodiversity loss, water stress) and transition risks (policy/regulations, stranding risk, market sentiment, technology change) including high-level impact horizons (short, medium and long-term).
+The Group used the European Climate Risk Typology, European Environment Agency maps and Moody's Investor Services analysis including sectoral heatmaps while analysing individual physical risks.
+To analyse transition risk, the Group used Moody's Analytics researches and Grantham Research Institute's report on Climate Change and the Environment that are publicly available.
 The assessment was conducted on a proportional and risk-based approach, utilising currently available sources and data.
-The materiality assessment was conducted by Risk functions with the support of business functions responsible for respective MeDirect areas.
-The initial assessment was presented to the ESG Committee in 2022 and the updated assessment was validated in early 2023 by the Group Board.
-The Group will update the materiality assessment on an annual basis.
+The materiality assessment was conducted by the Risk function with the support of the relevant business functions.